AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 To build an AF element

-1. On the `Transfer` page, select the **AF Database** down arrow, then select the source AF database to search.
+1. On the `Transfer` page, select the source AF database to search from the **AF Database** dropdown list.

    ![](../../images/transfer-win.png)